 Overwriting, the Death of Clarity

 Since the start of 2020 I have been working as a contract editor and manuscript assessor for a memoir publisher in North Carolina.
-Besides loving the steady work and its associated income, I have worked on an amazing variety of memoirs: a man recalling one day on the lake fishing with his dad, a pioneer in women’s liberation and feminist psychotherapy reviewing her career, an adult victim of child abuse recounting the fear and pain he and his two brothers endured and where each is now, the story of the only Jewish family in a small rural North Carolina town in the 1940s.
+Besides loving the steady work and its associated income, I have worked on an amazing variety of memoirs: a man recalling one day on the lake fishing with his dad; a pioneer in women’s liberation and feminist psychotherapy reviewing her career; an adult victim of child abuse recounting the fear and pain he and his two brothers endured and where each is now; and the story of the only Jewish family in a small rural North Carolina town in the 1940s.

 My eyes have been opened to the diversity and richness of the lives of those around us; a reminder that you never know what someone has been through simply by looking at them.
 And an understanding that how well or how poorly someone is doing in life is often the result of circumstances beyond their control.